Essanay Studios

 Essanay Studios, officially the Essanay Film Manufacturing Company, was an early American motion picture studio.
-The studio was founded in 1907 in Chicago by George Kirke Spoor and Gilbert M. Anderson, originally as the Peerless Film Manufacturing Company, then as Essanay (formed by the founders' initials: S and A) on August 10, 1907.
-Essanay is probably best known today for its series of Charlie Chaplin comedies produced in 1915-1916.
+The studio was founded in Chicago by George Kirke Spoor and Gilbert M. Anderson, originally as the Peerless Film Manufacturing Company, then as Essanay (formed by phoneticizing the founders' initials: S and A) on August 10, 1907.
+Essanay is probably best known today for its series of Charlie Chaplin comedies produced in 1915–1916.
 In late 1916, it merged distribution with other studios and stopped issuing films in the fall of 1918.
 According to film historian Steve Massa, Essanay is one of the important early studios, with comedies as a particular strength.
 Founders Spoor and Anderson were subsequently awarded special Academy Awards for pioneering contributions to film.

 Founding

 Essanay was originally located at 501 Wells Street (modern numbering: 1360 N. Wells).
 Essanay's first film, An Awful Skate, or The Hobo on Rollers (July 1907), starring Ben Turpin (then the studio janitor), produced for only a couple hundred dollars, grossed several thousand dollars in release.
 The studio prospered and in 1908 moved to its more famous address at 1333–45 W. Argyle Street in Uptown, Chicago.